timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

   # The next line calculates the likelihood for this model
   # assuming that the residuals are a normal distribution
   # around 0 (as in a linear regression)
+  # The 'dnorm' function calculates the probability density
+  # for a given observed value (x) compared to a normal
+  # distribution with a given mean and standard deviation (sd)
   suppressWarnings(-sum(dnorm(x = killed,mean = y.pred,sd = sd,log = TRUE)))

 }

 # Now we run the maximum likelihood estimation
+# This will estimate the values of three parameters:
+# the slope (m) and intercept(c) of the regression,
+# plus the residual error term (sd).
+For These# parameters,
+# we specify reasonable starting values.
+# We also pass two variables (our response and
+# explanatory variables): intial prey density
+# and the number killed
 m2 <- mle2(minuslogl = linearNLL,start = list(m=0.2,c=2,sd=1),
            data = list(init=ReedfrogFuncresp$Initial,
                        killed=ReedfrogFuncresp$Killed))